-The Lemont Park District Centennial Campus is equipped with two lightening alert systems.
-These systems will notify individuals using outdoor facilities on the Centennial Campus of lightening within a 10-mile radius and to immediately suspend and clear all outdoor facilities such as fields and the pavilion.
+The Lemont Park District Centennial Campus is equipped with two lightning alert systems.
+These systems will notify individuals using outdoor facilities on the Centennial Campus of lightning within a 10-mile radius and to immediately suspend and clear all outdoor facilities such as fields and the pavilion.

-One long 15-second horn blast = lightening detected - SEEK SHELTER NOW (all outdoor activities are immediately suspended.)
-Seek enclosed and grounded buildings, automobile, truck or approved lightening shelter.
+One long 15-second horn blast = lightning detected – SEEK SHELTER NOW (all outdoor activities are immediately suspended.)
+Seek enclosed and grounded buildings, automobile, truck or approved lightning shelter.

 Strobe Flashing = Lightening in the area – SEEK SHELTER NOW (all outdoor activities are immediately suspended.)
 Continue to seek shelter.
 Avoid outdoor areas, water, tall trees, metal fences, overhead wires and power lines, elevated ground, mowers and rain shelters.

 Three short 5-second horn blasts = All clear.
 It is now safe to resume outdoor activities.
-The all clear is given 30 minutes after the last observed lightening or thunder is seen or heard.
+The all-clear is given 30 minutes after the last observed lightning or thunder is seen or heard.

 Rock Pit Skate Park Rules